chase-gabbard/BuoyantWaterWave/README.md

 # Granular collapse on particle-laden water
-Data and supplemental videos for the manuscript "Granular collapse on particle-laden water"
+This repository contains the data and supplemental movies associated with the paper: